Stig Blomqvist: Career

-He has lived in the UK for many years, based in Saffron Walden, Essex.
+Blomqvist has lived in the UK for many years, based in Saffron Walden, Essex.
 His son, Tom Blomqvist, has followed in his motorsports footsteps, becoming the youngest ever Formula Renault UK champion in 2010, at the age of 16.
+Tom currently competes in the IMSA SportsCar Championship for Meyer Shank Racing and has competed in IndyCar for the team in 2023 and the 2024 seasons.